 Holy Cow By D.I.
 Jolly

 And his arse hit the ground.
 To further the great evening he was having, the stairwell lights clicked on to reveal his very attractive neighbour as the dark figure.
-Her face was red and covered by her hands as tears of laughter rolled down her cheeks and gasping said.
+Her face was red and covered by her hands as tears of laughter rolled down her cheeks, gasping.

 “D….d…did you say… ha ha ha… holy cow?”